-- A parent interest survey will be used to better enable the TAS admin to build additional parent trainings and workshops geared around their interests. - Parent communications are sent out in both Spanish and English through REMIND, Robo Calls, Emails, - The TAS Administration, TAS Project and Events Committee and the TK-8th Grade ELD Committee, both ES & MS ARC will continue to plan events and activities for students and our TAS families that reflect the cultural diversity of our learning community. - Zumba classes for Parents to promote self- care and wellness - Thematic events and activities that celebrate cultural diversity and gender equality: - Weekly Series of Master Classes with a STEAM focus - Dia de los Muertos Celebration - Women's Empowerment Classes & Activities - Anthropologie Day
+- A parent interest survey will be used to better enable the TAS admin to build additional parent trainings and workshops geared around their interests. - Parent communications are sent out in both Spanish and English through REMIND, Robo Calls, Emails and teacher Google Classrooms. - The TAS Administration, TAS Project and Events Committee and the TK-8th Grade ELD Committee, both ES & MS ARC will continue to plan events and activities for students and our TAS families that reflect the cultural diversity of our learning community.